flowdock/rally-wsapi/README.md

 ## Result objects

-There's convenience classes for the following object types:
+There's a couple of convenience classes for the following object types:

  * `User`
  * `Subscription`
  * `Project`